xaraya-modules/cachemanager/README.md

 ### Included Blocks

-The xarCacheManager Module has no blocks included at this time.
+The CacheManager Module has no blocks included at this time.

 ### Included Hooks

-The xarCacheManager module provides create, update, delete and modify config API hooks and a modify GUI hook (currently only used for adding caching configuration administration to block instance modify pages).
-To activate these hooks, go to Admin panel -\> Modules -\> Configure Hooks and click on the xarcachemanager link.
-Select the modules you would like to enable the xarCacheManager hook functionality for (articles, categories, autolinks, blocks, html are likely candidates) and click the Save Changes button.
-Once hooked to xarCacheManager, when you create, update, or delete items of the module, or modify the configuration of a module, the call to the xarCacheManager hooks will flush the appropriate cache to insure that your changes will be instantly available on your site (not masked by cached output files).
+The CacheManager module provides create, update, delete and modify config API hooks and a modify GUI hook (currently only used for adding caching configuration administration to block instance modify pages).
+To activate these hooks, go to Admin panel -\> Modules -\> Configure Hooks and click on the cachemanager link.
+Select the modules you would like to enable the CacheManager hook functionality for (articles, categories, autolinks, blocks, html are likely candidates) and click the Save Changes button.
+Once hooked to CacheManager, when you create, update, or delete items of the module, or modify the configuration of a module, the call to the CacheManager hooks will flush the appropriate cache to insure that your changes will be instantly available on your site (not masked by cached output files).